Urquidy, Bregman lead Astros over Nats 8-1 to tie Series 2-2

 Starting pitchers were the talk of the Series coming in, with Washington's Stephen Strasburg, Scherzer and Corbin combining for 12 All-Star selections and three Cy Young Awards.
 The baseball cards of Houston's Cole, Justin Verlander and Zack Greinke shine with 17 All-Star picks, two Cy Youngs and one MVP.

-But there were just five 1-2-3 innings by starters in the first three games, and the most consecutive outs were by the Nationals' Aníbal Sánchez, who retired seven straight in Game 3.
+But there were just five 1-2-3 innings by starters in the first three games, and the most consecutive outs were turned in by Nationals veteran Aníbal Sánchez, who retired seven straight in Game 3.

+"Maybe he doesn't have the Max Scherzer, Gerrit Cole name, but he's got good stuff," Washington's Trea Turner said.

-Urquidy wasn't even announced as Houston's starter until after Game 3, with manager AJ Hinch hoping to piece together innings any way he could.
+Urquidy wasn't even announced as Houston's starter until after Game 3, with Hinch hoping to piece together innings any way he could.

-The right-hander began the season at Double-A Corpus Christi, was bumped up to Triple-A Round Rock in mid-May and made his major league debut in July.
+The rookie had never pitched above Class A when he began the season at Double-A Corpus Christi, then was bumped up to Triple-A Round Rock in mid-May and made his major league debut in July.
 He faced the Nationals in just his 12th big league appearance, joining Fernando Valenzuela (1981) and Jaime García (2011) as the only Mexican starting pitchers in Series history.

 Urquidy allowed two hits in five scoreless innings, striking out four and walking none.
 Mixing four-seam fastballs in the mid-90s (mph) with two-seamers, sliders, curves and changeups, he set down the Nationals in order in the second, fourth and fifth, retiring his final nine batters.
 He threw 30 of his first 38 pitches for strikes, 45 of 67 overall.

+"He flipped his percentages," Washington's Adam Eaton said.
+"He threw me three sliders my first at-bat.
+And he throws it like 10% of the time.
+So I was just like, going back, scratching my noggin."

-Josh James, Will Harris, Héctor Rondón, Brad Peacock and Chris Devenski combined for two-hit relief.
+Josh James, Will Harris, Héctor Rondón, Brad Peacock and Chris Devenski combined for two-hit relief to close it out for Houston.

 Washington's best chance to get back into the game came in the sixth, when Harris relieved with two on and one out.
 Anthony Rendon singled off the pitcher's leg, loading the bases, and Juan Soto drove in a run with a groundout.
 Harris then struck out Howie Kendrick.
 After going 7 for 21 with runners in scoring position in the first two games, the Nationals are 1 for 19 in the last two.